lagotto/lagotto/docs/api.md

 title: "API"
 ---

 Version 3 of the API was released October 30, 2012 (ALM 2.3).
 Version 4 of the API (write/update/delete for admin users) was released January 22, 2014 (ALM 2.11).
+It extends v3.
+Version 5 of the API (simplify, drop xml, queries) was released April 24, 2014 (ALM 2.14).

 ## Base URL
-All API calls to the version 3 API start with ``/api/v3/articles``.
+API calls to the version 3 APIs start with ``/api/v3/articles`` and API calls to the version 4 APIs start with ``/api/v4/articles``.

 ## Supported Media Types
 * JSON